-Acute HIV is highly contagious.
-However, most people with acute HIV do not yet know that they are infected.
-This is possibly due to the fact that most of the population is not tested for HIV on a regular basis, or because standard HIV antibody tests may not be able to detect this stage of infection.
+Acute HIV is contagious.
+However, most people with acute HIV infection don’t even know they’re infected.
+This may be because they aren’t tested for HIV on a regular basis, or because standard HIV antibody tests aren’t always able to detect this stage of infection.

 - sore throat